What Is IPv6 (Internet Protocol Version 6)?

 What is IPv6?

 Internet Protocol version 6 (IPv6) is the replacement for IPv4.
 The Internet has expanded at such a quick rate that IPv4 addresses alone can no longer sustain all the necessary accounts; therefore, IP version 6 allows many more devices to seamlessly connect to the Internet.
-IPv6 was designed with a stronger architecture, able to satisfy the need for more IP addresses with increased capabilities.
+IPv6 was developed by the Internet Engineering Task Force (IETF) with a more robust architecture, able to satisfy the need for more IP addresses with increased capabilities.

 What does an IPv6 address look like?